ToeiRei/kernel-deb/README.md

 ## Installation

-### Add the public GPG key to the apt sources keyring:
+1. Add the public GPG key to the apt sources keyring:

 `wget -qO - https://raw.githubusercontent.com/ToeiRei/kernel-deb/main/stargazer.key | sudo apt-key add -`

-### Add the repository to your sources.list or sources.list.d
+2. Add the repository to your sources.list or sources.list.d

 `deb http://USERNAME.github.io/REPOSITORY CODENAME COMPONENT`

+3. Install the kernel

+`apt update`
+`apt install vanilla-kernel`

 ## Removal

-### Remove the public GPG key from the apt sources keyring:
+1. Remove the public GPG key from the apt sources keyring:

 To list and remove a key from apt sources use the following commands respectively: